 Caramelized Onion & Cognac Gravy

-Make Ahead: Tom’s Mom’s Sour Cream and Cream Cheese Mashed Potatoes
+Make Ahead: Tom’s Mom’s Sour Cream (or Crème fraîche) and Cream Cheese Mashed Potatoes

 Side